The Best Time of Year in Vermont

 Along the road to Newport and the Canadian border, take a detour onto Vermont’s Grand Army of the Republic Highway, (aka Route 15), to the town of Cabot.
 In addition to taking a guided tour of the Cabot Creamery (with samples, of course), stop by Harry’s Hardware.
 Make your way to the back of the store, where you’ll find a quaint tap room.
 It’s as speakeasy as the NEK gets.
 While you’re there, sip on Citizen Cider, which is based in Burlington, but has wide distribution around the state.

-Once you arrive in Newport at the Northeast Kingdom Tasting Center, head straight to the tasting bar of Eden Ciders.
+Once you arrive in Newport, head straight to the tasting bar of Eden Ciders.
 Learn about Eden’s unique biodynamic farming practices (to produce organic apples), while sampling their refreshing offerings, from ice ciders to sparkling ciders.

 Eat: At the Newport Ciderhouse Bar & Grill, where you can order up more cider on tap from Citizen Cider, Eden, and Champlain Orchards.